What Is Fiber-Optic Internet?13 comments

 Internet and technology companies have a well-earned reputation for throwing around fancy buzzwords that, when it comes down to it, mean very little for real people.
 Occasionally, though, something that sounds like it might just be the latest idea from the marketing department really delivers.
 This is the case with fiber-optic internet.
 It’s high-speed broadband service straight from the minds of the engineers and scientists.

 Fiber, or fiber-optic, internet is the fastest broadband service widely available.
 Data is transmitted as beams of light sent (by lasers!) through fiber-optic cables.
-It’s a much better system for transferring information quickly than the old copper telephone wires that are used in the DSL internet connection most people currently have.

 The core, which is just thicker than a strand of human hair, and the cladding of a fiber-optic cable are normally made from different types of ultra-pure glass.
 The two work together to transmit light at, well, the speed of light, using a technique called “total internal reflection.”
 You might have covered it in high school science class, but here’s a refresher.